openharmony/docs/en/application-dev/reference/apis/js-apis-audio.md

 getRendererInfo(callback: AsyncCallback<AudioRendererInfo\>): void<sup>8+</sup><a name="getrendererinfo-asynccallback"></a>

-Gets the renderer information provided while creating a renderer instance.
+Obtains the renderer information provided while creating a renderer instance.
 This method uses an asynchronous callback to return the result.

 **System capabilities**: SystemCapability.Multimedia.Audio.Renderer